civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 First, we grouped U.S. county-level COVID death counts into the top 100 most populous Census metropolitan statistical areas (MSAs), which adhere to county boundaries.
 By population, the largest of these is New York-Newark-Jersey City and the smallest is Chattanooga.

-Next, we shifted the daily figures for each MSA to synchronize two weeks before and two weeks after the day *X* total deaths was reached, where *X* = 1, 2, 5, 10, 20, 50, 100, 200, 500, 1000, and 2000.
+Next, we shifted the daily figures for each MSA to synchronize two weeks before and two weeks after the day *X* total deaths was reached, where *X* = 1, 2, 5, 10, 20, 50, 100, 200, 500, 1,000, and 2,000.

-* (*Why these amounts?* Contagions spread exponentially , and these numbers break the span from 1 to 2,000 into roughly equal logarithmic intervals.
-As of today, only three MSAs have reached 5,000 total deaths. *And why two weeks?* That is roughly the duration of a COVID infection.)
+*(Why these amounts?
+Contagions spread exponentially , and these numbers break the span from 1 to 2,000 into roughly equal logarithmic intervals.
+As of today, only three MSAs have reached 5,000 total deaths.
+And why two weeks?
+That is roughly the duration of a COVID infection.)*

-To determine the efficacy of each threshold of *X*, we created regressions (trendlines) for the "before" and "after" weeks, based on the linear formula and its exponential transformation shown below:
+To determine the efficacy of each threshold of *X*, we created regressions for the "before" and "after" weeks, based on the linear formula and its exponential transformation shown below:

 ![Equations: log(deaths) = alpha + beta*days + epsilon.
 Deaths = lambda*e^(beta*days) + epsilon, lambda = e^alpha.](images/covid-19-critical-mass_equations.png)